jcua-helpscout/amazon-documentdb-tools/migration/data-differ/README.md

 # Amazon DocumentDB DataDiffer Tool

+** Note: The source is a MongoDB 3.4.24 and the target is a AWS DocumentDB 3.6.0.

 The purpose of the DataDiffer tool is to facilitate the validation of data consistency by comparing two collections, making it particularly useful in migration scenarios.
 This tool performs the following checks: